Observations, Thoughts, Lessons

 In the workplace, wins and losses often come down to small advantages that inch us toward our goals, meaning that even the smallest improvements to our skills can pay off big.
 Think for instance what you may actually need to win a sale.
 Have you always outpaced a competitor by far, or have you sometimes just eked out your win?
 In sales, when you lose by a nose, typically you lose everything: the sale itself and all the time, energy, and expense invested in trying to obtain the sale.

 Therefore, you don't have to be ten times better than your competition to win, you just have to be better

 Location, location, location has been replaced by access, access, access.

-While doing research for a presentation at the Terry Lundgren World Retail Conference, I realized that the traditional concept of "location, location, location", specifically as it has pertained to the value of real estate, also applies to establishing a business venture, but with an updated twist.
+While doing research for a presentation at the Terry Lundgren World Retail Conference in 2005, I realized that the traditional concept of "location, location, location", specifically as it has pertained to the value of real estate, also applies to establishing a business venture, but with an updated twist.
 Now that we live and work in a digital world, value is derived from our ability to gain and grant "access, access, access".

 People fall in love with their own ideas.

 Beware of the natural tendency to fall in love with your own ideas.
 It clouds your judgement and prevents you from accurately considering risk or pitfalls when you embark on new endeavors.
 In as much people try to be objective, I've often found that those who create ideas tend to support them often to a fault.
 A safeguard: acquire strong thinking and leadership "tools" that channel your ideas and aspirations into reliable processes that 1) move you in the direction of your desired outcomes, and 2) vet and filter for flaws or hurdles that emotions allow us to overlook.
 For example, a tool like Paid to THINK's ET New Product and Service Development Funnel serves as a mechanism that produces results and prevents you from falling in love with the bad-boy idea that will leave you high and dry one day.

 All things are never equal.